MzCOM.exe is a Windows COM (i.e., Component Object Model) class wrapper for Racket.

 Takes no arguments and displays an informational dialog.

-Takes and returns BSTRs (BASIC strings).
+Takes and returns strings (specifically, BSTRs).
 The returned value is the result of evaluating the input expression, formatted as a string.
 The input string may contain several S-expressions.
 The embedded Racket updates its environment with each evaluation.
 Therefore, it is possible to define procedures in a call to Eval, and use the procedures in subsequent calls.

 Resets the Racket environment to the initial environment.
 Also, the custodian for the primary Racket thread is invoked, shutting all its managed values.